 CHEM 113.
 GENERAL CHEMISTRY LAB I. This course will develop laboratory skills in measurement, use of volumetric glassware and titration.
 Students will learn to use visible spectrometers, calorimeters, and data probes to record results on their computers.
 They will be exposed first-hand to concepts in CHEM 111 like solubility, acid-base neutralization, gas laws and colligative properties.
 Pre- or Co-requisite: Chemistry 111.

 Fall semester only, one hour

 CHEM 114.
 GENERAL CHEMISTRY LAB II.
 Students will continue to refine lab skills begun to develop in Chemistry 113.
 They will be exposed first-hand to concepts from Chemistry 112 including kinetics, acid-base behavior, electrochemistry and enthalpy of reaction.
 A working knowledge of the following instruments will also be expected by the end of the semester: bench top GC, pH data probes, digital multimeter and Spectronic 20.
 Prerequisite: Chemistry 113.
 Pre- or Co-requisite: Chemistry 112.
-Spring semester only, one hour.

 CHEM 151.
 INTRODUCTION TO FORENSIC SCIENCE.
 This course provides an overview of the field of forensic science and will cover scientific principles and their application in the analysis of crime scene evidence.
 Topics covered will include glass and soil, microscopy, bloodstains, hair, fibers fingerprinting and firearms.
 Three lectures per week.
-Alternate years, fall semester only, three hours.

 CHEM 190.
 STUDIES IN CHEMISTRY.
 This course is used to present various introductory topics in chemistry.
-Semester course, one to three hours.

 CHEM 227.
 ANALYTICAL CHEMISTRY.
 A study of the theoretical basis and laboratory techniques necessary for the solution of problems in quantitative chemical analysis.
 Three lectures and one lab per week.
 Prerequisite: Chemistry 112 and 114.
-Fall semester only, four hours.